What is Interstitial Cystitis?

 Pain & Discomfort

-• Pelvic pain that may worsen as bladder fills
+• Pelvic pain that may worsen as the bladder fills

 • Pain during or after intercourse